rajatvd/WordGenerator/README.md

 # Generating Words from Embeddings
-This is the code for my blog post on Generating Words from Embeddings.
+This is the code for my blog post on [Generating Words from Embeddings].
 It uses a character level decoder RNN to convert a word embedding (which represents a meaning) into a word by sampling one character at a time.

 To get straight into sampling words, run these commands: